 When cooking the potatoes, make sure to place them inside cold water.
 This will ensure the potatoes cook evenly and all the way through.

 Salt your water to help flavor the potatoes.
-A general rule I use is 1 teaspoon of salt for every pound of potatoes.
+A general rule I use is 1 tsp of salt for every pound of potatoes.

 Cook your potatoes until tender when they are pierced with a fork.
 They should still hold their shape once they are mixed with the other ingredients.